Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Now when it comes to the types of mattresses that may contain fiberglass, some have more of a reputation for it than others.
 For example, memory foam mattresses may contain a fiberglass sock, as many memory foam manufacturers strive to produce an affordable bed.
 Cheaper polyfoam beds can also rely on fiberglass protection.

 Meanwhile, many latex mattresses, particularly organic latex mattresses, have an inner wool layer that serves to cool the surface and enables the mattress to resist an open flame.
-Airbeds and waterbeds are also unlikely to contain fiberglass due to their construction.
+Airbeds and waterbeds are also unlikely to contain fiberglass because they do not require the same type of fire-resistant materials in their construction.

-However, that’s not to say that if you’re in the market for a memory foam mattress, you should give up on finding a fiberglass-free memory foam mattress.
+However, that’s not to say that you should give up on finding a fiberglass-free memory foam mattress.
 Plenty of memory foam mattresses are being made without fiberglass, especially as more shoppers and manufacturers have become concerned about the effects of fiberglass exposure.

 “When selecting a mattress, I advise looking for certifications like CertiPUR-US® or GREENGUARD Gold, which indicate the product is free from harmful chemicals and substances, including fiberglass,” says Dr. Burns.
 “These certifications align with the American Academy of Sleep Medicine’s recommendations Verified Source American Academy of Sleep Medicine Society focused on sleep medicine and disorders, and the AASM is who authorizes U.S. sleep medicine facilities.
 View source for creating a sleep environment that supports health and well-being.”